Sales of audiobooks are increasing steadily and point to a bright future.

 In addition, ebook subscription services, and in particular, Kindle Unlimited (KU) is eroding author’s incomes.

 In the case of KU, Amazon KDP Select exclusivity is also a huge issue for many authors who shudder at being totally dependent on Amazon for their earnings.

-Self-publishing audiobooks offers a new opportunity for authors to extend their sales potential, and at the same time, diversify revenue streams.
+Self-publishing audiobooks offers a new opportunity for authors to extend their sales potential.
+And at the same time, diversify revenue streams.

-But, if you are ready to take the next step in self-publishing, then you will need to know what to do to get an audio version of your books out to new readers.
+If you are ready to take the next step in self-publishing, then you will need to know what to do to get an audio version of your books out to new readers.